chinapedia/wikipedia.abstract.en/Page/Declination.md

 In astronomy, DECLINATION (abbreviated DEC; symbol _Δ_) is one of the two angles that locate a point on the celestial sphere in the equatorial coordinate system, the other being hour angle.
 Declination's angle is measured north or south of the celestial equator, along the hour circle passing through the point in question.[1]

-Right ascension and DECLINATION as seen on the inside of the celestial sphere.
-The primary direction of the system is the vernal equinox, the ascending node of the ecliptic (red) on the celestial equator (blue).
-Declination is measured northward or southward from the celestial equator, along the hour circle passing through the point in question.

 The root of the word _declination_ (Latin, _declinatio_) means "a bending away" or "a bending down".
 It comes from the same root as the words _incline_ ("bend toward") and _recline_ ("bend backward").[2]

 In some 18th and 19th century astronomical texts, declination is given as _North Pole Distance_ (N.P.D.), which is equivalent to 90 - (declination).
 For instance an object marked as declination -5 would have a NPD of 95, and a declination of -90 (the south celestial pole) would have a NPD of 180.